ES (Eternal Sabbath): Characters

 Friend of Izaku.
 Like Izaku, Yuri-chan has an infantile sense of right and wrong, and is complacent and encouraging in Izaku's killing.
 She is also a victim of child abuse at the hands of her mother.

 Organizations

 National Hygienic Laboratory: Supposedly studying gene therapy and immunity for cancer cells.
 Their true purpose was to find the secret to immortality.
 When they found a unique gene with an improved immune system, their goal was to create a life form from it.

+Publication

+Written and illustrated by Fuyumi Soryo, ES was serialized in Kodansha's seinen manga magazine Morning from August 23, 2001, in that year's 38th issue, to October 7, 2004, in that year's 45th issue.
+Its chapters were compiled in eight tankōbon volumes, released from February 22, 2002, to November 22, 2004.
+In October 2005, Del Rey Manga picked up the series for English distribution, with the first volume to release in June 2006.
+Del Rey Manga would release all eight volumes of the series from May 30, 2006, to February 26, 2008.